project-gemmi/gemmi/docs/mol.rst

   syntax): in the Refmac monomer library (maintained by CCP4) and in other libraries.

-Gemmi can read the dictionaries, but it also has a built-in database of popular components.
+Gemmi can read the dictionaries, but it also has a built-in mini-database of popular components.

 TODO